Community Service Symposium

 Submissions must discuss a community service project that the student has been involved in within the last 12 months.

 Eligible community service projects may address any service provided for the benefit of a community (does not have to be related to Tulsa), group, or individual.
-Submissions may also address projects that a student has founded themselves and does not necessarily have to involve pre-existing community service organizations or foundations.
+Submissions may also address projects that a student has created independently and does not have to involve pre-existing community service organizations or foundations.

 Group presentations are welcome.